USF International Photo Competition

 - a printed copy (any printed copy and size will do - be mindful the judges will use this copy to choose the winners)

 Winning Photographs & Prizes

 Winners will be announced during International Education Week (November 17-21, 2014).
-A reception will take place Tuesday, November 18, 2014 on the second floor of the bookstore at 2:00 PM.
+A reception will take place Tuesday, November 18, 2014 at the bookstore at 2:00 PM.
 Everyone is invited to attend to see the selected photos, meet the photographers and hear from the judges on how they chose the winners.